 Chidi Okwudire IT Professional.
 ERP Enthusiast.
 NetSuite Certified (Administrator, SuiteCloud Developer II, and ERP Consultant).
 Celigo Certified (Level 4+).
 Passionate About Empowerment Through Knowledge Sharing.
 Always Eager to Learn.

-One Reply to “How To Understand The Dispatcher Script Pattern”
+One Reply to “How To Easily Understand The Dispatcher Script Pattern”

 1. Very interesting article.
 We’ve utilized a similar pattern for Client scripts for a while now, but we generally avoid it for User Event scripts due to the way this pattern hides away what scripts are running (in addition to some of the considerations you mention).
 You lose the native controls given you on script deployments like deploying to only certain roles, and when an admin is trying to figure out what is going on, means a list of all scripts deployed isn’t in the Scripted Records page.
 I’d be interested to know what the actual performance implications are for running multiple scripts as opposed to just one, and I’d guess only a few people at NetSuite could really answer that accurately.
 Generally, I assume that when attempting to speed things up, there are inefficiencies in the way a script runs searches or loads and saves records that can be fixed that improve things much more than consolidating scripts or workflows.
 I say that without having any data though :).